Are you a Beginning Freshman? (undergraduates only)

 |Summer Session I/II||April 1st|

 The $60 application fee is required of all applicants and is non-refundable.
 You may make payment at the time you submit your electronic application by using your credit card.
-If you have any difficulties with the payment portion of the application process, please contact the Office of International Student Serivces at firstname.lastname@example.org.
+Please contact the Office of International Student Serivces at email@example.com, if you require assistance.